 Cloud technology is changing the nature of B2B accounting firms.
-What used to be hours spent on manual work, or with only limited accessibility, has transformed accountants internal processes.
-Cloud-based tools have also improved internal team and client relationships alike.
+What used to be hours spent on manual work, and oftentimes with only certain employees being given access, has transformed by cloud-based tools to make internal accounting processes faster and much more automated.
+Today's solutions have also greatly improved relationships between internal teams and clients.

-Here's a few ways cloud technology has revolutionized (and threatened) modern accountants:
+Here's a few ways cloud technology has revolutionized modern accountants:

 Accountants can leverage the power of automation to make their processes more efficient and profitable.
 Cloud tools give accounting firms the ability to easily manage all facets of their business in one central system which is accessible to everyone on your team.
-With Service Operations Automation (ServOps), you can sync your favorite accounting tools, oversee prospects to close, monitor client correspondence more easily, and manage accounting tasks without the pains of having to juggle multiple systems.
+With Accelo, you can sync your favorite accounting tools, oversee prospects to close, monitor client correspondence more easily, and manage accounting tasks without the pains of having to juggle multiple systems.

 Accounting firms that prefer to stick to pre-cloud methods could see this as a potential threat.
 Small businesses are now searching for accounting firms that value cloud technology.
 Accountants shouldn't let that deter them, though.
 The U.S. Bureau of Labor Statistics predicts that yes, although the cloud is expected to make a bigger impact in the field, this will not reduce the demand for accountants.
 Rather, it will make menial tasks automated and much more efficient.